liamobrien26/liamobrien26/README.md

 BIO:
 -  New to programming
 -  Studying Software Development Level 3
--  I’m currently working on Cinmea Booking app as part of my course
+-  I’m currently working on Cinema Booking app as part of my course
 -  I’m currently learning C#
 -  Deaf